Tooba26/NLP_Project_AI_Rewriting_Assistant/README.md

 The model was trained using the CrossEntropyLoss, with the ignore_index parameter set to the padding token index in order to exclude padding tokens from contributing to the loss.
 The Adam optimizer was used to update the model parameters.

 **- Training Loop**
 The model was trained for 100 epochs.
-During each epoch:

-The model was set to training mode.
+During each epoch the model was set to training mode.

-For each batch in the training dataset:

-Input (src) and target (trg) sequences were moved to the appropriate device (CPU/GPU).
+For each batch in the training dataset, Input (src) and target (trg) sequences were moved to the appropriate device (CPU/GPU).
 Gradients were reset using optimizer.zero_grad().
 The model made predictions on the input sequence with the target sequence provided as input for teacher forcing.
 The output sequence (excluding the first token, typically <sos>) was reshaped for compatibility with the loss function.
 The target sequence was similarly reshaped.
 The loss was computed and backpropagated.
 The optimizer updated the model weights.
 Batch loss was accumulated to compute epoch-level loss.
 At the end of each epoch, the training loss was printed to monitor convergence.

-**Next Step**
-- Fine-tuning T5 for informal emaill conversion to formal emails.
+**Training of Fine-tuned T5 model**

+Base Model: t5-base from HuggingFace.

+Optimizer: AdamW

+Learning Rate: 5e-5

+Batch Size: 8

+Training Setup:

+Early stopping enabled based on validation loss.

+Teacher forcing used during training.

+Total epochs were 50 with early stopping based on tone transformation type.

+The models were then pushed to HuggingFace models.

 ## 4. Evaluation Metrics Defined
 - BLEU Score - Measures similarity to human-written emails